rsdoiel/antenna/planet.md

 ---

-## Calm in southern Syria as fighting 'halted', says govt
+## Death toll rises to 1,120 in Syria despite ceasefire

 date: 2025-07-20, from: RTÉ News

-Fighting in Syria's Sweida "halted", the government said, after the southern city was recaptured by Druze fighters and state forces redeployed to the region where more than 900 people have been killed in sectarian violence.
+The death toll from violence in the Sweida province, the heartland of Syria's Druze minority, has risen to 1,120 since last weekend, a war monitor has said, despite a ceasefire appearing to hold.

 <br>